MattDunks94/flash-empire-apparel/README.md

   - I came upon errors involving the database and objects created but then didn't exist.
 This happened a couple of times and couldn't find any way around it other than to create a new database.
 I learned from the first time this happened and created a table of my [Site Data](documentation/PRO-5-DB-DATA.pdf) just in case it happened again, which it did.
 Having a copy of my site data made it that much quicker to import the data to the new database.
 - Not receiving order confirmation email:
   - Whenever I tested the checkout order process I never received an order confirmation email.
 Think this might have something to do with my webhook in stripe as I followed the 'Boutique Ado' videos step by step for this feature but unfortunately I have had issues with it.
+- Media files were not displaying when deployed to Heroku.
+  - When deployed to Heroku static files were collected but not media files.
+I went back over the AWS videos in the 'Boutique Ado' walkthrough project to make sure I done everything correctly, which I did.
+I also looked at AWS' guide on how to link your bucket with projects but none of this helped the situation.
+Last resort was looking at YouTube videos on how to connect S3 bucket to Heroku projects and whilst following one I noticed the 'Read' checkbox, for Everyone(Public Access) was not checked within the permission tab.
+Once I ticked this checkbox media files finally appeared on my deployed site.

 ## Technologies Used: